dlouwers/dlouwers.github.io/_posts/2015-01-04-peace-of-mind-in-state-of-overload.markdown

 I got hooked on Agile back in 2005, while working for Db4o, and never looked back since.
 Improving the process per iteration and having a manageable amount of work per sprint gave me peace of mind and focus, enabling me to deliver the right software solutions to the stakeholders.
-When I got asked to join a tech startup in 2011 as it’s CTO I suddenly had a lot more to deal with: hiring and managing staff, managing costs, reporting to the board, applying for subsidies and making sure the books were kept in order.
+When I got asked to join a tech startup in 2011 as its CTO I suddenly had a lot more to deal with: hiring and managing staff, managing costs, reporting to the board, applying for subsidies and making sure the books were kept in order.
 On top of this I still operated as SCRUM Master and technical lead within a SCRUM team.